raganwald/braythwayt.com/_posts/2013-04-01-quote-metritocracy-unquote.md

 ### meritocracy

 So let's be careful when we use the word "meritocracy."
-If two groups of people each mean different things by the word, we could have a situation where a bunch of successful people with degrees claim that Science, Technology, and Engineering is a meritocracy, while a bunch of disenfranchised people claim that membership in its culture does not reflect the distribution of potential in the general population.

-Both could be correct about their claims.
-And just because the incumbents are correct that their culture is a "meritocracy," it doesn't mean that there aren't any discrimination or equality problems.
+For many fields of endeavour, the incumbents can truthfully claim that their culture is a "meritocracy," but that doesn't mean that there aren't any discrimination or equality problems.

 Broadly speaking:

-> Meritocracy optimizes for precision (% true positives).
-It ignores recall (% false negatives).[^broad]
+> Meritocracy optimizes for precision (minimizing false positives).
+It ignores recall (minimizing false negatives).[^broad]

 [^broad]: [twitter.com/jmbroad/status/318860655002284033](https://twitter.com/jmbroad/status/318860655002284033)